wildone/eduVPN-proxyguard/README.md

 Environment=TO=127.0.0.1:443
 ```

+## DEB/RPM packages

+Currently there are DEB/RPM packages available in eduVPN's development repository, [follow the eduVPN docs to add the repo](https://docs.eduvpn.org/server/v3/development-repo.html).

+And then install ProxyGuard using: `sudo apt -y install proxyguard-client` or `sudo dnf -y install proxyguard-client`

 # Running
 This tool is focused on a client-server model.
 This proxy thus needs to run for every client and for a server.
 The server mode accepts multiple clients.